Broker Review Updated: April 2026 18 min read

 Leverage is a double-edged sword that Indian traders must understand thoroughly before trading.
 International brokers offer significantly higher leverage than what is available on Indian exchanges.
 While NSE currency derivatives offer leverage around 1:40 to 1:50, international brokers like Exness offer leverage up to 1:2000 or even unlimited leverage for qualifying traders.

 Higher leverage means you can control larger positions with smaller capital.
-For example, with 1:500 leverage and a deposit of 10,000 INR (approximately $119), you could control a position worth approximately $59,500.
+For example, with 1:500 leverage and a deposit of 10,000 INR (approximately $119), you could control a position worth approximately $5thousands of.
 While this amplifies potential profits, it equally amplifies potential losses.
 A mere 0.2% adverse move could wipe out your entire capital at such leverage levels.
+See also: Exness vs Pepperstone comparison.

 Warning: High leverage trading carries extreme risk.
 Industry statistics indicate that approximately 75-80% of retail traders lose money.
 We recommend beginners start with lower leverage (1:50 to 1:100) and gradually increase only as they develop consistent profitability and risk management skills.
 Never risk more than 1-2% of your trading capital on a single trade.